 Web of Science (MU database)

 Current and retrospective multidisciplinary information from approximately 8,700 journals.
-Miami subscribes to three of the Thomson database products, Science Citation Index (1965-present), Social Sciences Citation Index (1965-present), Arts & Humanities Citation Index (1975-present).
+Miami subscribes to the following Thomson database products: Science Citation Index (1900-present), Social Sciences Citation Index (1900-present), Arts & Humanities Citation Index (1975-present), Book Citation Index (2005-present), and Data Citation Index (1900-present).
 The unique feature of Web of Science is the cited reference search, where you can look up an article and see how many times it has been cited. h-index is also calculated for authors.

 ORCID is an open, non-profit, community-based effort to provide a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers.
 ORCID reaches across disciplines, research sectors, and national boundaries.
 ORCID also can help unite other unique IDs, like Web of Science's ResearchID.